What is a 1031 exchange?

 I had enough equity in my property to cover the down payment of the 18 units, but if I had to pay taxes, I wouldn't have enough.
 I contacted a qualified intermediary to start the process, and then put my property, and the 18 new units under contract.

-At closing my qualified intermediary took care of all the paperwork, and I was able to save over $25,000 in taxes.
+At closing my Asset Preservation Incorporated took care of all the paperwork, and I was able to defer over $25,000 in taxes.
 That was the difference between being able to afford the new property or not being able to sell.

 By selling my first property, I was able to increase my monthly income by almost 400% and accelerate how soon I will be able to save enough for the down payment on my next investment.